-Kenrith, the Returned King is a rather new addition to the game, but it’s definitely a great commander, be it for group hug decks or not.
-It’s a 5/5 white creature for five mana with five different abilities which is kind of cool.
-However, since Kenrith is a king, the real power comes from how you choose to use this power.
+Kenrith, the Returned King is definitely a great commander, be it for group hug decks or not.
+It’s a 5/5 white creature for 5 mana with five different abilities which is kind of cool.
+But since Kenrith is a king, the real power comes from how you choose to use this power.

 Best Group Hug Cards

-Kami provides everyone with additional cards, but it’s useless if you can’t use them right away.
-Folio of Fancies makes it so nobody has a maximum hand size.
+Kami provides everyone with additional cards, but it’s useless if you can't use them right away.
+Folio of Fancies removes everybody's maximum hand size.
 You can even use its first ability to have everyone draw more.